kiyoon/dotfiles/README.md

 git submodule update --init --remote  # Install and update all zsh plugins
 ```

+NOTE: some steps like `apps-local-install.sh` may not work from the first run, because they break with missing dependencies easily.
+Kindly try it again after re-opening your terminal, if some error occurs.

 Open your terminal again and you'll see you're running zsh.

 See [oh-my-zsh/README.md](oh-my-zsh/README.md) for details.